kopdigs/scrape-html-web/README.md

   childrenSelector: [
     { key: "date", selector: "time", attr: "" /* not essential */, type: "text" },
     { key: "version", selector: "a", attr: "" /* not essential */ , type: "text" },
-  ],
+    { key: "link", selector: "a", attr: "href", type: "" /* not essential if exist on attr */ }, ],
 };
 ```